An in-depth report on the causes, diagnosis, treatment, and prevention of psoriasis.

 Biological Response Modifiers

 Biological response modifiers, sometimes called "biologics," belong to a new class of drugs that are considered the most exciting development in psoriasis treatment.
 Biologics are genetically engineered drugs that interfere with specific components of the autoimmune response.
 Because of their precise targets, these drugs do not damage the entire immune system like general immunosuppressants.
+Biologic drugs are expensive.

 Biologics are traditionally second- or third-line treatments, and may be used alone or in combination with first-line systemic drugs.
 Depending on the severity of psoriasis, some of these drugs may be used earlier in the course of treatment.
-Studies of these medications have primarily been done on patients who are over 18 years old.
+Studies of these medications have primarily been done on people who are over 18 years old.

 There are different types of biologics used to treat psoriasis: